-Let’s face it: if there’s one activity that characterizes the holiday season, it’s that money changes hands; frequently and abundantly.
+Let’s face it: if there’s one activity that characterizes the holiday season, it’s that money changes hands, frequently and in many cases abundantly.
 That can help your business in several ways.

-You can also generate revenue by timing the launch of your business to the holidays.
-Holidays provide opportunities for eye-catching sales campaigns, special offers to draw customers in, and multiple other festive marketing efforts.
+You can generate revenue, too, by keying the launch of your business to the holidays.
+Holidays provide opportunities for eye-catching sales campaigns, special offers to draw customers in and multiple other festive marketing efforts.
 If you buy your business by the end of the year, you can have noticeable sales campaigns tied to the holidays through New Year’s Day.

-Second, the holidays are frequently characterized by great deals which you can use to capitalize on deals for your business.
-If you need to make capital expenditures on office equipment and supplies for your business, holiday sales like Black Friday and Cyber Monday can ensure that you start your business on a financially prudent footing.
+Second, the holidays are frequently characterized by great deals.
+You can capitalize on deals for your business!
+If you need to make capital expenditures on office equipment and supplies for your business, holiday sales like Black Friday (the day after Thanksgiving) and Cyber Monday (the following Monday) can ensure that you start the business on as financially prudent a footing as possible.
 Buying capital equipment at 25 percent off or more can help your profit margins from the very beginning.

 Let Guidant Help You Achieve Your Dreams…This Year